 Samantha provides individual counseling to clients of all ages and has experience in both inpatient and outpatient behavioral health settings.
 Samantha enjoys utilizing art and play in client-centered therapy.
 Samantha provides an empathic environment that focuses on a client's self-compassion and strengths.
 She assists each client in identifying and establishing new healthy coping skills to improve the client's thoughts, emotions, and behaviors in everyday life.
 Samantha welcomes and encourages each client to make therapy their own positive personal experience.

 MaryAnn Cook is a Licensed Clinical Professional Counselor (LCPC) specializing in individual and couples counseling and maintains offices in Channahon, Illinois.

 With experience as a clinician since 2004, and a graduate of Governors State University specializing in marriage and family therapy, she is currently serving as a private practitioner working with a broad spectrum of clients.
 Among her areas of expertise are anxiety, depression and problems associated with couples living in today's society.

-MaryAnn has been married for 35 years to her husband, Rev. Steven Cook.
-They have three sons, one Labrador retriever and call Channahon their home.
+MaryAnn has been married for 36 years to her husband, Rev. Steven Cook.
+They have three sons and call Channahon their home.
 Her life roles as a wife, mother, stepmother, mother-in-law, grandmother, pastor's wife, daughter, sister and breast cancer survivor all help aid and assist her in understanding the human experience.

 MaryAnn is a practical, interactive, solution-focused therapist.
 Her treatment approach is to provide support and practical feedback to help clients resolve current problems and long-standing patterns.
 She incorporates a blend of conventional and alternative approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client.
 With sensitivity and compassion, she works with each client to help them build on their strengths to identify and achieve life goals.